kuiyonggen/kuiyonggen.github.io/_posts/2023-06-15-use-uml-in-jekyll.md

 title: "Use UML in Jekyll"
 categories: tech
 ---
+**Update 3.**
+I return the method specified by the post [How to use mermaid in Jekyll without plugin](http://blog.lindenliu.com/2020/01/07/use-mermaid-jekyll.html).

+And another post [Embed Mermaid in Jekyll without plugin](https://jackgruber.github.io/2021-05-09-Embed-Mermaid-in-Jekyll-without-plugin/) which I tried but failed may be out of date for some reasons or miss some key details.

+In fact I prefer to the second method because I want to keep the markdown syntax.
+The first method I'm using now uses html and may cause liquid syntax error.
+At this time, using <% raw %> and <% endraw %> tags can fix it.

 **Update 2.**
 It works!
 That's what I want.
 Thanks to Github action and this post([Deploying Jekyll sites to GitHub Pages using GitHub Actions](https://milanaryal.com.np/deploying-jekyll-sites-to-github-pages-using-github-actions/#:~:text=Deploying%20Jekyll%20sites%20to%20GitHub%20Pages%20using%20GitHub,Pages%20site.%20...%204%20Build%20and%20deploy%20){:target="blank"}).